sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 > 📘 Note
 >
-> For the use of Instagram messaging service, you can configure Callback Validation between Instagram and Conversation API so that we can make sure, that the callbacks are valid.
+> For the use of Instagram messaging service, you can configure Callback Validation between Instagram Platform and Conversation API so that we can make sure, that the callbacks are valid.
 >
 > This can be done via the portal when configuring your Instagram channel, or by adding `"callback_secret": "<string>"` to the `"channel_credentials"` object in the snippet above.
 >